-- Represented multiple multinational pharmaceutical, medical device, technology, retail and other clients in anti-corruption investigations across Asia-Pacific region.
+- Represented multiple Fortune 500 multinational technology, retail and other clients and conglomerates in internal and government-facing investigations related to anti-corruption, anti-money laundering, and sanctions issues across Asia-Pacific region.

-- Conducted anti-corruption due diligence in connection with private equity and other investments in China.
+- Conducted anti-corruption, anti-money laundering, and sanctions due diligence in connection with private equity and other investments in China.

 - Represented officers and directors of Chinese and multinational companies in internal and SEC investigations involving accounting fraud, stock options back-dating issues, and other securities fraud issues.